Skip to main content

 Fundamentals

-That persistent feeling of running on empty, the sense is perpetually stuck in a low-grade state of emergency, is a tangible biological signal.
+That persistent feeling of running on empty, the sense that your body is perpetually stuck in a low-grade state of emergency, is a tangible biological signal.
 It speaks to a deep disquiet within your internal regulatory systems.

 Your experience of fatigue that sleep does not seem to resolve, the persistent brain fog that clouds your thinking, or the unsettling feeling of being simultaneously tired and wired are valid physiological narratives.
 These sensations are the perceptible output of a complex communication network known as the Hypothalamic-Pituitary-Adrenal (HPA) axis.